linrongbin16/fzfx.nvim/README.md

 ### The `ls -1` Example

-For example a minimal commands group that implement a `ls -1` like command `FzfxLs`:
+Here's a minimal commands group example that implement the `ls -1` like `FzfxLs`:

 ```lua
 require("fzfx").setup({